tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 }
 ```

+_Remark_: Theoretically, only the header, which differs from what a full node
+has, needs to be sent.
+But sending two headers a) makes evidence easily
+verifiable b) simplifies the light client, which does not have query each
+witness as to which header it possesses.

 When a full node receives the `ConflictingHeadersEvidence` evidence, it should
 a) validate it b) figure out if malicious behaviour is obvious (immediately
 slashable) or the fork accountability protocol needs to be started.